 HISTORY OF JAMES MADISON

-In this, the last of our articles on the Founding Fathers, we look at James Madison.
-He has correctly been called “the Father of the Constitution,” and one might think that the Constitution became active on July 5, 1776, but this is not how it happened.
+Among the Founding Fathers, James Madison has justly been called “the Father of the Constitution.”
+One might think that the Constitution became active on July 5, 1776, but this is not how it happened.

 James Madison’s Youth